High-energy cosmic neutrinos as a probe of the vector mediator scenario in light of the muon $g-2$ anomaly and Hubble tension: Implications of High-Energy Neutrino Data

-We show in Fig.~\ref{fig:moneyplot} the preferred regions by IceCube we find in this work in the mass-coupling plane, accompanied by the excluded region by the CCFR experiment using the measurement of the neutrino trident cross-section \cite{Mishra:1991bv} (gray shaded region), the blue shaded region is the excluded region by Borexino \cite{Bellini:2011rx}, while the purple band represents the preferred $2\sigma$ region from the $(g-2)_\mu$ discrepancy~\cite{Amaral:2021rzw}.
+We show in Fig.~\ref{fig:moneyplot} the preferred regions by IceCube we find in this work in the mass-coupling plane, accompanied by the excluded region by the CCFR experiment \cite{Mishra:1991bv} (gray shaded region), the blue shaded region is the excluded region by Borexino \cite{Bellini:2011rx}, while the purple band represents the preferred $2\sigma$ region from the $(g-2)_\mu$ discrepancy~\cite{Amaral:2021rzw}.
 It is also important to note that such leptophilic interactions mentioned in this work can also affect the relativistic degrees of freedom of neutrinos and so to avoid tension with cosmology it requires that $m_{Z'}\gtrsim 10$~MeV so that $\Delta N_{\rm eff}<0.5$ ~\cite{Escudero:2019gzq}.
 We show the excluded region in yellow.
-It was also mentioned in Ref.~\cite{Escudero:2019gzq} that an additional $Z'$ boson can also alleviated the Hubble tension, for the mass-coupling region shown with the green band.
-Last but not least, one could see the all the favored regions cross each other at $m_{Z'}=10-17$~MeV and $g_{\mu\tau}=(4-6.5)\times10^{-4}$, shown in the hashed red region.
+It was also mentioned in Ref.~\cite{Escudero:2019gzq} that an additional $Z'$ boson can also alleviate the Hubble tension (even though it cannot be fully resolved), for the mass-coupling region shown with the green band.
+Last but not least, one could see all the favored regions cross each other at $m_{Z'}=10-17$~MeV and $g_{\mu\tau}=(4-6.5)\times10^{-4}$, shown in the hashed red region.
 Note that the cosmological limit used here considers the kinetic mixing, which is stronger than limits only with neutrino self-interactions although it depends on $\Delta N_{\rm eff}$~\cite{Aarssen:2012fx,Ahlgren:2013wba,Kamada:2015era}.

 The preferred regions are intriguing because results obtained from three independent measurements meet each other.
 On the other hand, we stress that the IceCube data have not shown evidence for secret neutrino self-interactions, by which we can place an upper limit on the coupling rather than the preferred region.
 We also show the previous results by Ref.~\cite{Bustamante:2020mep} in Fig.~\ref{fig:moneyplot}.
 The constraints are weaker than the limits from Borexino as well as other laboratory experiments such as the kaon-decay measurement implying $g_{\mu\tau}\lesssim0.01$~\cite{Blum:2014ewa}.
-Let us next turn to the future prospects for confirming or refuting the secret neutrino scattering interpretation of IceCube data.